BartOtten/routex/USAGE.md

 +  end
 ```

 ## Configuration

 To use `Routex`, a module that calls `use Routex.Backend` (referred to below as a
 "backend") has to be defined.
 It includes a list with extensions and
 configuration of extensions.

-Each extension provides a single feature.
-The extensions have their own
-documentation which specifies how to configure and use them.
-For a short
-description and links to documentation per extension, refer to [EXTENSIONS.md].

-Too speed up setup all extensions are included in the configuration below
+Too speed up setup all extensions are included in the configuration below.
-and extensions are configured to act as drop-in replacements.

-Note that you might have to rename some `~p` sigils in templates to `~o` to
-have these routes _not_ be branch aware.

 ```elixir
 # file /lib/example_web/routex_backend.ex